spotinst/help/src/docs/ocean-spark/tools-integrations/shuffle-plugin.md

 ## Configuration

-To turn on External Shuffle storage, add the following configuration in your Spark application:
+To turn on External Shuffle Storage, add the following configuration in your Spark application:

 ```json
 {